IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 ## The Least Common Denominator (LCD) view

-There is no open standard for Serverless, its programming model, its deployment model or as a consequence its APIs.
+There is no singular open standard for Serverless, its programming model, its deployment model or as a consequence its APIs.
 Different providers may use different, but similar, semantics to describe the component parts that play a role in taking an event and causing a Serverless function to execute.

 Shown below is a basic view of how Serverless works using the most common semantics from the Serverless domain and applicable to IBM Cloud Functions.